himalayas-base/himalayas-docs/docs/5_enrichment.md

 # Enrichment and FDR

-HiMaLAYAS performs one-sided hypergeometric enrichment for each cluster and categorical term.
-Multiple testing is controlled with Benjamini-Hochberg FDR.
+HiMaLAYAS tests enrichment across clusters and categorical annotations using a one-sided hypergeometric test.
+Multiple testing across cluster-term tests is controlled with Benjamini-Hochberg FDR.

 ## Signature